yellobyte/DacESP32/README.md

   - Tables of technically possible CW generator frequencies with different settings
   - platformio.ini I used for testing the lib in the VSCode/PlatformIO IDE

+## :relaxed: Postscript

+If you run into trouble with this lib or have suggestions how to improve it, feel free to contact me.

+And a last remark: Putting this library together took quite long hours and a lot of coffee.
+So if you like it, please give it a star.
+Thanks !